Pre-Medicine

 Introduction

 Students interested in a career in allopathic (MD) or osteopathic (DO) medicine may pursue a four-year degree in any major along with completing specific prerequisites.
 Students are encouraged to prepare for both the allopathic and osteopathic options.
 Medical school admission is very competitive and students should work closely with the Pre-Med advisor throughout their college years to engage in rigorous academic and co-curricular preparation to build a high quality application.
-Students should learn about the healthcare system and gain clinical experience through hospital volunteerism, paid clinical employment, and shadowing physicians, and demonstrate a commitment to service and social justice.
+Students should learn about the healthcare system and gain clinical experience through hospital volunteerism, paid clinical employment, and shadowing physicians, and demonstrate a commitment to community service and social justice.

 Students applying to medical schools complete an in-house application process to receive a letter of evaluation from the Health Science Advisory and Recommendation Committee in support of their application to medical school.
 This letter addresses the student's core competencies for entering medical school